 Have you ever gone wine tasting and had no clue about anything anyone was saying?
-Don’t worry, we’ve got you covered with these 40 common wine terms and tasting descriptions.
+Don’t worry; we’ve got you covered with our glossary of wine terms.
 For a full breakdown of wine terminology, we suggest our Wine Dictionary.

 Wine Scent Jargon

 These are common wine terms you will hear when sommeliers chat about wine.

 In wine terms, you can’t just mention ‘the smell,’ so you talk about ‘on the nose’ instead.

 In fancy terms, it’s what you smell, and the more you smell, the better.